Stone Mountain - Natural Wonder and Source of Historical Controversy

 Just east of Atlanta, Georgia lies one of the most dramatic places in all American Southeast - Stone Mountain.
 Born deep underground under ...

 Just east of Atlanta, Georgia lies one of the most dramatic places in all American Southeast - Stone Mountain.
-Born deep underground under an enormous heat and pressure, this solid piece of quartz monzonite rock dominates a relatively flat landscape.
+Born deep underground under enormous heat and pressure, this solid piece of quartz monzonite rock dominates a relatively flat landscape.
 Although technically a part of the Appalachian Mountains, Stone Mountain is quite far away from its parent mountain range.
-There is also a less famous side of this place that brings a lot of controversy there: in 1915, it became a birthplace of the second iteration of Ku Klux Klan that would later become a source of hate, crime and violence directed to different minorities in the US, especially black people.
-To commemorate that dark event, a huge rock bas-relief depicting the leaders of the Confederacy was carved at the Stone Mountain's north face.
+There is also a less famous side of this place that brings a lot of controversy there: in 1915, it became the birthplace of the second iteration of Ku Klux Klan would later become a source of hate, crime and violence directed at different minorities in the US, especially black people.
+To commemorate that dark event, a huge rock bas-relief depicting the leaders of the Confederacy was carved at Stone Mountain's north face.

 Stone Mountain is seen from far away.
-Its exposed part rises 825 ft / 251 m above ground, and is 2 miles / 3.2 km in length and 1/2 mile / 0.8 km wide.
+Its exposed part rises 825 ft / 251 m above ground and is 2 miles / 3.2 km in length and 1/2 mile / 0.8 km wide.

 Yet the biggest part of the rock still sits underground.

-Confederate Hall welcomes visitors to its exhibition about natural and human history of Stone Mountain.
-I was in a hurry to catch my flight home, so I missed a documentary about Civil War.
+Confederate Hall welcomes visitors to its exhibition about the natural and human history of Stone Mountain.
+I was in a hurry to catch my flight home, so I missed a documentary about the Civil War.

 Before this place became a park, the mountain was dug by different quarry operations (the four old postcards below are from Confederate Hall).
-According to wikipedia, Stone Mountain granite was used in many buildings and structures, including the locks of the Panama Canal, the steps to the East Wing of the United States Capitol and the Imperial Hotel in Tokyo.
+According to Wikipedia, Stone Mountain granite was used in many buildings and structures, including the locks of the Panama Canal, the steps to the East Wing of the United States Capitol and the Imperial Hotel in Tokyo.

 People have long been knowing about Stone Mountain and its natural beauty.